jurek-a/aai2025-refs/README.md

      - 3 is Generative models for discrete data
      - 4 is Gaussian models
      - 7 is Linear regression
-  - note that there are other related books by K. Murpy
+  - note that there are other related books by K. Murpy and the current latest published PML reference has extra chapters and chapter numbers shifted (copared to lecture notes slides) and also code in 2012 is matlab and in 2022 is python - here is a quick [PML book 2012-2022 chapters map](murphy-pml-chapters-map.md)

 3. Barber - BRML
    - downloadable book pdf [brml](http://www.cs.ucl.ac.uk/staff/d.barber/brml/) - ref as requested by the author, or direct latest as of now [03-2025 version](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/180325.pdf)